 That game was televised live in Iran in full terrestrial bliss.
 In fact all 64 games will be, which usually wouldn't be a big deal but this year it makes the feat an anomaly.
 Especially in that region.

 Being the well-oiled rogue state that it is, Iranian officials are bucking yet another global trend by making the games all available to the public without paying serious cash for it.
-The only price paid for the state-run telecasts might be the time-delays to allow censors to clear out all images of attractive women
+The only price paid for the state-run telecasts might be the time-delays to allow censors to clear out all images of attractive women and expressions of individual spontaneity.

 In a world awash with media-access discrepancies, this is the first World Cup where relaxed FIFA rules on mandatory telecasts by TV rights-holders have come crashing down on the little man, allowing corporate media mo-ghouls space to run amok.